-If you’ve been on SA Health’s website since early April, you’ve probably met Zoe.
+If you’ve been on SA Health’s website since April 2020, you’ve probably met Zoe.
 She’s a chatbot that we built and launched in six days to help SA Health respond to a surge in COVID-19-related queries to the state’s hospital switchboards and contact lines.

 Here’s a look at how we built Zoe in six days and some of the top level results that SA Health has enjoyed since.